kotonepm/cse15l-lab-reports/lab3.md

 <br>```travel_guides/berlitz1/HandRIbiza.txt```
 <br>```(more code below)```
 <br>
-<br>**Explanation:** By using the find command, we can also look for certain patterns in a file.
+<br>**Explanation:** By adding a pattern after using the find command, we can also look for certain patterns in a file.
 For example, I wanted to find all file that ended in ".txt" in non-fiction and travel_guides so the terminal return every single file that had ".txt" at the end.

 **Use 3:** How to find and delete a file with confirmation.
 <br>